Unemployment claims in Wisconsin increased last week. Here's how much.

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.

-This article originally appeared on Sheboygan Press: Unemployment claims in Wisconsin increased last week as of January 20 2024
+This article originally appeared on Manitowoc Herald Times Reporter: Unemployment claims in Wisconsin increased last week as of January 20 2024